JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Loads a RTF resource file into a Rich Edit control.
 ```
-FUNCTION CRichEditCtrl.LoadRtfFromResource (BYREF wszResourceName AS WSTRING) AS BOOLEAN
+FUNCTION LoadRtfFromResource (BYREF wszResourceName AS WSTRING) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |